 It becomes sort of saying that a physically and emotionally abusive husband is still a moral person as long as he provides for the family.

 Unfortunately, I believed this kind of statement back then, and for the life of me, I will do anything today in my capacity to stop the future generations in believing the same.

 Standing Up Against Marcos Apologists and Historical Negationism

 I would soon find out that even in the education sector there are teachers and professors who are trying to re-calibrate the discussion of ML.

 To withhold judgment until the “benefits” were also discussed.

 Ferdinand Marcos, the dictator who enforced kidnapping, torture, rape, massacres and tons of human rights abuses and you still give him the benefit of the doubt to consider the “good things” he did for the country?

 For one, what do these academicians mean by good?

-The good in which the country benefitted or the good in which the dictator and people who supported him benefitted?
+The good in which the country benefited or the good in which the dictator and people who supported him benefited?